Exploring High-Grade Lithium in the Lithium Triangle

 The Turi property is located on a pre-Andean salar belt, approximately 50 kilometers from the city of Calama and less than 40 kilometers from the Chilean border with Bolivia.
 Made up of 7,600 hectares, the property has shown preliminary exploration results of 260 mg/L to 525 mg/L lithium.
 Two hydrothermal springs are also located on the property with grades of 175 ppm lithium in the water.

-Preliminary results have also shown promising salar chemistry with moderate magnesium to lithium ratios ranging between 3.4 and 8.8.
+Preliminary results across the properties have shown promising salar chemistry with moderate magnesium to lithium ratios ranging between 2:6 and 7:8.

-The goal of the program is to delineate NI 43-101 compliant lithium resource estimates for the projects within 2018, following an initial drill program on the company’s key properties.
-The estimated total cost of all proposed follow up exploration programs is US$1.87 million.
+Lithium Chile aims to delineate NI 43-101 compliant lithium resource estimates for the projects, following its initial drill programs on the company’s key properties.

 Steven Cochrane has 36 years of investment industry experience during which he has participated in raising in excess of $500 million for a variety of small cap public companies in various businesses and industry sectors including mining.
 In addition to having been associated with numerous domestic transactions, he has also been involved with many international opportunities—primarily in China as well as in Cambodia.